MicrosoftDocs/sql-docs/docs/t-sql/statements/create-user-transact-sql.md

  The value of DEFAULT_SCHEMA is ignored if the user is a member of the sysadmin fixed server role.
 All members of the sysadmin fixed server role have a default schema of `dbo`.

  The WITHOUT LOGIN clause creates a user that isn't mapped to a SQL Server login.
 It can connect to other databases as guest.
-Permissions can be assigned to this user without login and when the security context is changed to a user without login, the original users receives the permissions of the user without login.
+Permissions can be assigned to this user without a login and when the security context is changed to a user without a login, the original users receives the permissions of the user without a login.
 See example [D. Creating and using a user without a login](#withoutLogin).

  Only users that are mapped to Windows principals can contain the backslash character (**\\**).